Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

 2. After unpacking, you must patch the game to actually use these unpacked files.
 If you're using UXM Selective Unpack, click "Patch" from the program to do this.

+IF YOU WANT ALL MODS AT ONCE (simplest method)

+3. Paste the contents of "All Changes At Once" folder into your game's DATA folder replace all files that already exist.
+Any mod that changes the game's parameter file that you may have been using will be overwritten.
+Boot up the game and you should have all these changes active.

+IF YOU ONLY WANT SPECIFIC CHANGES

+For the great hollow collision fix, just paste it into your data folder.
+No parameter changes are needed.
+For all others, you need to modify your parameter file with new parameters stored in the .csv files enclosed.

 3. Get software that can edit the parameters in the game files.
 DSMapStudio should work perfectly for this.
 Download it and run DSMapStudio. https://github.com/soulsmods/DSMapStudio/releases/latest

 4. Create a new project (file -> new project) doesn't matter what you call it, just select the correct DS1 .exe file that you use to run the game.

 5. Select "Param Editor" tab.
-Then, depending on which mod you want to install, click one the following categories that should show up on the leftmost column:
+Then, depending on which mod .csv file you want to install, click one the following categories that should show up on the leftmost column.
+Which category to use is indicated in the .csv's filename.
-(Less Grindy Offline Covenant Items or No Painful Equipment Drop Rates) click "ItemLotParam"
-(Less useless shields)
-click "EquipParamWeapon"
-(No Killing friendly NPCs for Gear) click "ShopLineupParam"
-(Less Useless Weapons stamina changes) click "BehaviorParam_PC"
-(Less Useless Rings)
-click "SpEffectParam"

-For the other .csv files you will have to do this for multiple sets of parameters to get all the changes, and you can see which from the filenames.

 6. Now that you've selected the category of parameter to edit, click Edit -> Import CSV -> From file... -> All Fields and select the .csv file you want to apply.
 It should apply the changes to the game's parameters automatically.

+For some of the mods, you will need to import multiple .csv files for different categories.
+To get the mod fully working you must import all the files of that name to their respective categories.

 7. Go back to step 5 if you want to apply other .csv files.
-You can apply all of them one after the other if you want, or any combination.
+You can apply all of them one after the other if you want, or any combination of mods.
 When you're done, click "File -> Save All"

 8. Now go to the directory of the project you created at step 4, and get your newly generated project params file.
 Should be named "GameParam.parambnd"

 9. Go to your DS1 DATA directory, and find the original game's GameParam.parambnd file.
 Should be unpacked to "DATA/param/GameParam" directory.
 Rename the file to something like GameParam.parambnd.bak to back up the original version of your game's params so you can undo any modifications later.

-10. Paste in the newly modified "GameParam.parambnd" that you made with DSMapStudio.
+10. Paste in the newly modified "GameParam.parambnd" that you made with DSMapStudio to your DATA/param/GameParam folder for Dark Souls PTDE's installation directory.
+You can back up the old file by renaming it if you want.

 11. Have fun!